GSTR 3b is the basic return of GST.

 If there are some small mismatches then you can still claim the ITC. but if some of the ITC is missing in GSTR 2b, you need to leave that ITC.
 But you can communicate to your supplier to include your invoice in his next return.
 Once it is reflected, you can claim the ITC.

 2) Match your turnover with GSTR 1.
 You can match your turnover with GSTR 1.
 It should be a regular practice.
 Every month your Sales should match with GSTR 1.

-If you have actually over reported a liability in GSTR 1.
+If you have over-reported a liability in GSTR 1.
 Correct it immediately in the next return period.

 3) Shift from quarterly GSTR 1 to monthly.
-In spite of many new changes there is no resolution to this issue.
+Despite many new changes, there is no resolution to this issue.
 Now ITC reflects only when GSTR 1 is filed.
 But small taxpayers are allowed to file the GSTR 1 quarterly.

-Many large companies avoid making purchases from the small suppliers.
-As they will have to wait for a quarter for Input Tax Credit, they are shifting to the large suppliers.
+Many large companies avoid making purchases from small suppliers.
+As they will have to wait for a quarter for Input Tax Credit, they are shifting to large suppliers.

 A correct and timely filing of GSTR 3b is the backbone of a healthy business.
 Make sure to file it on time and with the correct details.